Malbec Man Rides Again?

 “Never use jargon words like reconceptualize, demassification, attitudinally, judgmentally.
 They're hallmarks of a pretentious ass.” – David Ogilvy

-Ha, thank you Mr. Ogilvy for that amazingly well put clarification about how to avoid that classification.
+Ha, thank you, Mr. Ogilvy, for that amazingly well put clarification about how to avoid that classification.
 I will attempt to avoid the use of any of those words in today's article.
-But if somehow, I just can't avoid it, I hope none of you will judge me too harsly with your comments.
-That said, if you'd like to opine, please feel-free to deposit it below.
+But if somehow, I just can't avoid it, I hope none of you will judge me too harshly with your comments.
+That said, if you'd like to opine, please feel free to deposit it below.
 Besides I'm saving all my dime store words for another article, so please stay tuned, and remember don't touch that dial!

 Welcome to Malbec day, a great opportunity to find out if Malbec Man will ride again.
 As many of us already know [and have read] the US Market now drinking more wine than ever before, and especially so when it comes to imports.
-Personally, I'd be glad to see Malbec-Man ride to save the day once more.
-How could this be accomplished, well simply by providing budget [$15-$40] conscience, well made wines that could once more become real thirst-slakers they use to be.
+Personally, I'd be glad to see the Malbec-Man once more to save the day.
+How could this be accomplished, well simply by providing budget [$15-$40] conscience well-made wines that could once more become real thirst-slakers they use to be.

 So will Malbec-Man ride again?
-Who is that masked man anyways?
+Who is that masked man anyway?
 Seriously tho, if the wine in today's review is an indicator of a new trend, then there is hope.
-In the past [not so long ago really] Malbec from Mendoza represented wines with lively acidity, lovely wild blueberries and dark ripe blackberry flavors and aromas, coupled with its inexpensive price profile, it was big win/win for the average vinosapien in search of real bang for the buck.
+In the past [not so long ago really] Malbec from Mendoza represented wines with lively acidity, lovely wild blueberries and dark ripe blackberry flavors, and aromas, coupled with its inexpensive price profile, it was big win/win for the average vino-sapiens in search of real bang for the buck.